The-DSA-Duckies/jorah/README.md

 If your changes to the backend include a change to the dependencies that we are using (i.e you had to `pip install` something new), please save those dependencies in the `requirements.txt` file in the root of the project, and don't commit until we know that others can run the service with the new dependencies (create a PR for us to test it).
 In order to save your new dependencies in the file, run:

 `pip freeze > requirements.txt`

+## I'm a current UF DSA TA and I want to continue developing Guppie Grader!
+We're glad to hear this!
+You should get into contact with Professor Aman about allocating hours towards developing this project.
+You will also want to reach out to one of The DSA Duckies that originally completed this Senior Project.
+Here is one of our contacts: Kevin Allen (kevinj.allen2020@gmail.com).
+We can transfer over ownership of different resources and help you get started.